 Two Main Religions:

-Buddism: Buddhism in the form of the yellow hat Buddhism or Lamaism making further inroads into Mongolia from the second half of the 16th century.
+Buddism: Buddhism in the form of the yellow hat Buddhism or Lamaism made further inroads into Mongolia from the second half of the 16th century.

 Since Buddhism began to enter into Mongolia, mostly Mongolians believe Buddhism.
 But Mongolian Buddhism is different from Tibetan Buddhism.